elastic/kibana/packages/kbn-scout/README.md

 });
 ```

+Scout relies on configuration to determine the test files and opt-in [parallel test execution](https://playwright.dev/docs/test-parallel) against the single Elastic cluster.

 The Playwright configuration should only be created this way to ensure compatibility with Scout functionality.
 For configuration
 verification, we use a marker `VALID_CONFIG_MARKER`, and Scout will throw an error if the configuration is invalid.

 #### Fixtures

 The `fixtures` directory contains core Scout capabilities required for testing the majority of Kibana plugins.
-Fixtures can be
+[Fixtures](https://playwright.dev/docs/test-fixtures) can be
 scoped to either `test` or `worker`.
 Scope decides when to init a new fixture instance: once per worker or for every test function.
 It is important to choose the correct scope to keep test execution optimally fast: if **a new instance is not needed for every test**, the fixture should be scoped to **worker**.
 Otherwise, it should be scoped to **test**.

 **Core `worker` scoped fixtures:**